Want to know how to remove mould from grout? These 10 tried and tested methods have the answer

 1. Use the power of elbow grease

-Before cracking out the chemicals or starting to mix up any homemade cleaning products, it is well worth seeing whether a good old-fashioned scrub could bring your grout back to gleaming.
+Before cracking out the chemicals or mixing up any homemade cleaning products, it is well worth trying a good old-fashioned scrub to see whether it can bring your grout back to gleaming.

 2. Try one of the many bleach removal methods